nomadik/Statistics-Bentley/README.md

-# Welcome to GitHub Desktop!
+# Welcome to Statistics

-This is your README.
-READMEs are where you can communicate what your project is and how to use it.

-Write your name on line 6, save it, and then head back to GitHub Desktop.
+The files are here https://github.com/nomadik/Statistics-Bentley/tree/main/Violin

-Zhanat
+Z. for Zhanat